 Frost cupcake.
 Place the large marshmallow in the center.
-Lightly frost candy eyes and press onto the marshmallow.
-Frost the back of the jujube candy and put below eyes to for a nose.
+Lightly frost the back of the candy eyes and press them onto the marshmallow.
+Frost the back of the jujube candy and put below the eyes for a nose.
 Frost the short piece of licorice lightly and press underneath the nose to make the mouth.
-Press mini-marshmallows all around the cupcakes and the face to make the lambs coat.
-Frost the tips of the pink jelly beans to make ears.
+Press mini-marshmallow halves all around the cupcake and the face to make the lambs coat.
+Frost the tips of the pink jelly beans and stick on top of the lamb's head to make ears.
 Stick the purple jelly beans in the front and back of the cupcake for feet.
 Curl the long piece of licorice and press into frosting to make the lamb's tail.

 Preheat oven to 350 degrees F. Line two 12-cup cupcake tins with paper liners.
-(To avoid cupcakes sticking if they overflow slightly, lightly spray the tops of the pans.)
+(To avoid cupcakes sticking if they overflow slightly, lightly spray the tops of the pans with nonstick cooking spray.)
 Put tins on a baking sheet.
 Set aside.

-Process sugar and butter in a food processor until very creamy, scraping sides as needed, 1 to 2 minutes.
+Process the sugar and butter in a food processor until very creamy, scraping the sides down as needed, 1 to 2 minutes.
 Add the eggs and yolks, one at a time, pulsing after each addition.
-Add the milk, water, and vanilla and process to blend.
+Add the milk, 2/3 cup water, and vanilla and process to blend.

-Whisk both flours, baking powder, and salt in a medium bowl.
-Add the dry ingredients, in 3 batches to the wet, pulsing, and then scraping batter off the sides of the processor as needed after each addition.
+Whisk the all-purpose and cake flour, baking powder and salt in a medium bowl.
+Add the flour mixture, in 3 batches to the butter mixture and pulse, scraping batter off the sides of the processor as needed after each addition.
 Process until the batter is very smooth and pourable like pancake batter, about 2 minutes.

 Evenly pour the batter into the prepared cups, filling them 3/4 of the way full.
 Bake until the cakes are just firm and spring back when gently pressed, and the tops are golden, 18 to 25 minutes.
-Cool slightly in tin, and turn out of tin when cool enough to handle.
-Cool cupcakes completely on a rack before frosting.
+Cool slightly in tin until cool enough to handle.
+Transfer to a rack and cool completely before frosting.